rodrigo-glez/web-scraping-practice/README.md

-# Web Scraping Practice - Books to Scrape
+# Books to Scrape - Simple Web Scraping Practice

 This is a beginner-friendly exercise to practice web scraping and data wrangling.